andreaaazo/chatgpt-prompts/README.md

   - ACTION: Do not create a "BaseClass" if you only have one subclass.
 Do not add "Utility" files until you have at least 3 usages.
 Delete dead code immediately.
 V. CCAC (Clean Code At All Costs)
   - LAW: Code is for humans first, machines second.
   - ACTION: Perfect indentation.
-Variable names must be descriptive (daysUntilExpiration, not d).
+NO PRIMITIVE OBSESSION in Domain Layer (e.g., use `EmailAddress` struct, not `string`).
 Functions must be small and atomic.
 VI.
 SRP (Single Responsibility Principle)
   - LAW: A module should have one, and only one, reason to change.
   - ACTION: Separate Persistence (DB) from Logic (Domain) from Presentation (API).